andypbarrett/nsidc-seaice/README.md

 TODO
 ---
 Modify setup to set directory path at setup
 Add CLI to package binary grids into netCDF
+Update README with install info for this version.

 SeaIce
 ---